Which tests correctly identify English verbs?

 – Include examples of each of the five tests to guide the reader

-This second lesson about verbs now focusses specifically on the accurate identification of this particular word class.
-In addition to recognising and using the five functions of verbs as previously described in Lesson 1, any speaker of English that wishes to improve their language to the level required for academia must also be able to quickly and confidently determine a words class (whether adverb, verb or adjective, for example) for the purposes of editing and proofreading, essay writing and seminar discussions.
+This second chapter about verbs now focusses specifically on the accurate identification of this particular word class.
+In addition to recognising and using the five functions of verbs as previously described in Chapter 1, any speaker of English that wishes to improve their language to the level required for academia must also be able to quickly and confidently determine a words class (whether adverb, verb or adjective, for example) for the purposes of editing and proofreading, essay writing and seminar discussions.

 To assist with confident verb identification, it’s important to first realise that any word in the English language may have multiple word classes depending on its form, function, and syntax.
 The word ‘swimming’, for example, might function as a verb in the expression ‘He’s swimming well’, but appear more like a noun in the phrase ‘Swimming is easy for him’.
 Because it’s not always clear to the speaker which word belongs to which word class and when, we’ve outlined five tests for you below that should help to more easily and consistently identify verbs.